Norman Dorsen: Recognition

 Among other honors, he received the Medal of Liberty from the French Minister of Justice in 1983 and the Eleanor Roosevelt Medal for contributions to human rights from Bill Clinton in 2000.
 In 2007, the Association of American Law Schools presented him with its first triennial award for "lifetime contributions to the law and to legal education."

 In 2013, the ACLU established a new award in Norman Dorsen's honor, the Dorsen Presidential Prize, to be "presented bienially to a full-time academic for outstanding lifetime contributions to civil liberties."

-Personal life
+Personal life and death

-Dorsen met his future wife, Harriette Koffler, at NYU and the two were wed in 1965.
-She died in 2011.
+Dorsen met his future wife, Harriette Koffler, at NYU and the couple married in 1965.
 They had three daughters, Jennifer Dorsen (an educator in Boston, MA), Caroline Dorsen (a professor at NYU) and Annie Dorsen (a writer and director).
+Harriette died in 2011.
 Dorsen owned a home in Cornwall, Connecticut.

-Death

 Dorsen died at his Manhattan home on July 1, 2017, at age 86, of complications from a stroke.